EASTWOOD’S COACH DANIEL MARTINEZ

 STAR ON MOUNTAIN LIT IN EASTWOOD’S HONOR

-El Paso, Texas, May 12, 2026— The City of El Paso paid tribute to Eastwood High School’s legendary 1976 State Championship team by lighting the Star on the Mountain in honor of the championship team.
-The gesture marked a proud moment of recognition for the Troopers, celebrating nearly five decades since their historic victory.
+El Paso, Texas — May 12, 2026 — The City of El Paso honored Eastwood High School’s 1976 State Championship basketball team by lighting the Star on the Mountain, recognizing the Troopers’ historic achievement nearly 50 years later.

 Media Contact: